 This Cashew Almond Yogurt by Magdalena Pienkos is phenomenally creamy and made without an ounce of dairy!
 It starts by soaking raw cashews and almonds together overnight.
-Then, they’re blended together until creamy with dates for natural sweetness, coconut milk, a pinch of cinnamon, and lemon juice for that “tangy” flavor.
+Then, they’re blended until creamy with dates for natural sweetness, coconut milk, a pinch of cinnamon, and lemon juice for that “tangy” flavor.
 To make it more energizing and for added flavor, serve this with homemade granola, muesli, and fresh and dried fruit.

 12. High Protein Date and Nut Energy Balls

-As a mid-day snack or to boost your energy, these High Protein Date and Nut Energy Balls by Julie Zimmer are packed with high protein and heart-healthy fat and fibre.
+As a mid-day snack or to boost your energy, these High Protein Date and Nut Energy Balls by Julie Zimmer are packed with high protein and heart-healthy fat and fiber.
 If you’re busy and on the go, popping one or two balls will keep you going until your next meal.

 13. Curried Cashew and Veggie Trail Mix

 Savory, salty, crunchy, and healthy — what more could you ask for?
-This Curried Cashew and Veggie Trail Mix by Jasmine Briones is savory with a touch of sweet, and perfectly balanced out with the veggies so you don’t get a huge kick of curry.
+This Curried Cashew and Veggie Trail Mix by Jasmine Briones is savory with a touch of sweetness and perfectly balanced out with the veggies so you don’t get a huge kick of curry.
 Perfect for hiking or road trips, or anytime you need a pick-me-up.

 14. Cacao Chai Banana Bread